 Support our sponsors

 This show was sponsored by Appfigures!
-Appfigures is all about giving game makers the tools they need to reduce risk and get more downloads.
-To find out more, head to https://appfigures.com/on/GameDevBreakdown to try Appfigures for free. if you like it, use our special code GDB3030 to get 30% off for the next 3 months…
+Appfigures has all the tools game makers need to monitor and optimize your mobile games to get more downloads.
+To find out more, head to https://appfigures.com/on/GameDevBreakdown to try Appfigures for free.
+If you like it, use our special code GDB3030 to get 30% off for the next 3 months.

 …and by Silen Media!
 Silen Media knows game audio, and they’re ready to connect with you about your work-in-progress!
 You can book a free game audio strategy session at SilenMedia.com/booking.